 Year Level programs

-Years 7, 8 and 9 students in 2025 at Wynnum State High School are required to supply an iPad as standard school equipment through a Bring Your Own Device (BYOD) program.
+Years 7, 8 and 9 students at Wynnum State High School are required to supply an iPad as standard school equipment through a Bring Your Own Device (BYOD) program.
 For these students the iPad will be used as the core learning device until the end of Year 9.

-Year 10 and 11 BYOD Laptop program
+Years 10 and 11 BYOD Laptop program

 Wynnum State High School has a BYOD program for Year 12 students.
 The Schools 1 to 1 Laptop program is also an option.